nisnardi/nodewpg/javascript.md

 let capacity = "50";
 ```

-> In this example we have two variables that it looks like we are assigning numbers values
+> In this example we have two variables that it looks like we are assigning number values.
-> Age has a number type and capacity has a string value with the representation of a number
+> Age has a number type and capacity has a string value with the representation of a number.
-> Having different types allows us to do different types of operations, for example we can add, substract numbers but not strings
+> Having different types allows us to do different types of operations, for example we can add or subtract numbers but not strings

-* We'll talk about doing math using number types values
+* We'll talk later about doing math using number type values

 ### Boolean
 * This type of value only accepts `true or false` as value